HeliconHub/Patterns/README.md

 This repository demonstrates how these patterns are implemented in Java, with real-world examples and best practices.
 Mastering these patterns will enhance your coding skills and help you design robust applications.

+## OO Basics
+- **Encapsulation**: Bundling the data (variables) and methods that operate on the data into a single unit (class).
+- **Inheritance**: Mechanism where a new class inherits properties and behavior from an existing class.
+- **Polymorphism**: Ability of an object to take on many forms.
+It allows methods to do different things based on the object that it is acting upon.
+- **Abstraction**: Hiding the complex implementation details and showing only the necessary features of an object.

+### Principles of Design Patterns 🧭
+1. Identify the aspects of your application that vary and encapsulate them so that later you can alter or extend the parts that vary without affecting those that don’t.
+2. Program to an interface, not an implementation, which means you should use a supertype wherever possible.
+3. Favor composition over inheritance, as it provides more flexibility and reusability.

 ### Creational Patterns 🏗️

 Creational patterns focus on object creation mechanisms.